wenyang1208/astone/readme.md

 - Chua Wen Yang

 ## Open License
-This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details.
+This project is licensed under the GNU v3.0 License - see the LICENSE file for details.